Concrete Leveling in Madison, WI

 Mudjacking

 Mudjacking is one method of lifting concrete.
-It typically uses a pumped slurry mixture beneath the slab to fill voids and raise the concrete.
+It places material beneath the slab to fill voids, restore support, and raise the concrete where possible.

 Image